moose-c/Hyde-Platform/documentation/Orientation, data investigation & server setup.md

 folder_path = ''
 files = os.listdir(folder_path)
 os.path.join(folder_path, file)
-DROP SCHEMA public CASCADE
+DROP SCHEMA public CASCADE;
-CREATE SCHEMA public
+CREATE SCHEMA public;
-**In all txt the final line is "Total", I gave this isocode 1000**
+**In all txt the final line is "Total", I gave this isocode 1000** Remaining things for the txt database: reference one more table where isocodes are mapped to countries, and include references in all tables.

 15.4) How to create queries: